 Deep Rock is a cooperative multiplayer game, you can play with up to three other players online.
 Teamwork is a pretty crucial aspect of the experience.
 Each of the four classes you can choose has its own gear, strengths, and weaknesses.
 Combining them together is crucial to your success, especially at higher difficulties.
 You aren’t locked into any one class though, you can switch between and level all of them in between missions.

 The game is playable and fun solo though and the difficulty does scale, plus you are never truly alone.
-When playing alone, a robot named Bosco assists you.
-Bosco will follow you around, shoot at enemies, and revive you if you go down.
-You can purchase upgrades for Bosco.
-You can also command Bosco to mine for you, useful on those hard to reach mineral veins.
+When playing by yourself, a robot named Bosco assists you.
+Bosco will follow you around, shoot at enemies, and revive you when you’re down.
+You can purchase upgrades for Bosco, and command Bosco to mine for you, useful on those hard to reach mineral veins.
 Playing solo sacrifices some utility, but you are still effective from a gameplay standpoint.
 Most importantly, it’s still fun.

 The environments themselves are practically a character of their own.
 They are procedural in nature, very dark, and can be one of many biomes each with their own environmental factors.
 A cold biome will have you slipping on ice, trudging through snow, and being frozen solid with an icy blast.
 In a lava zone, you will contend with fire, streaks of burning land, and exploding plant life.